Aleph-Alpha/intelligence-layer-sdk/src/examples/fastapi_tutorial.md

         return True
 ```

-When the `PermissionsChecker` is created, `permissions` can be passed in to define which roles, e.g. "user" or "admin", are allowed to access which website.
-The `PermissionsChecker` implements the `__call__` function, so that it can be used as a function in the `dependencies` argument of each route via `Depends`, see extended definition of the `summary_task_route` further below.
+With this `PermissionsChecker`, `permissions` can be passed in to define which roles, e.g. "user" or "admin",
+are allowed to access which endpoints.
+The `PermissionsChecker` implements the `__call__` function, so that it can be
+used as a function in the `dependencies` argument of each route via `Depends`.
+For more details see the extended
+definition of the `summary_task_route` further below.

 ```python
 from fastapi import HTTPException, Request